mickgraham/google-cybersecurity-professional-certificate/Cybersecurity Portfolio/4. Apply filters to SQL queries/Activity Instructions.md

 ### Step 6: Change file permissions on a hidden file

-The research team has archived **.project_x.txt**, which is why it’s a hidden file.
+The research team has archived **.project_x.txt**, which is why it's a hidden file.
 This file should not have write permissions for anyone, but the user and group should be able to read the file.
 Use a Linux command to assign **.project_x.txt** the appropriate authorization.

 ### Step 7: Change directory permissions